 Jennifer Herrmann, M.D., F.A.A.D., is a Los Angeles-based dermatologist and dermatologic surgeon.
-Dr. Herrmann graduated summa cum laude from Princeton University and earned her medical degree from Harvard University.
+Herrmann graduated summa cum laude from Princeton University and earned her medical degree from Harvard University.

 What Is Niacinamide?

-Niacinamide is a multi-tasking vitamin, and when used topically, it may help alleviate skin sensitivities, builds healthy skin cells, and help skin retain moisture, according to Herrmann.
+Niacinamide is a multi-tasking vitamin, and when used topically, it may help alleviate skin sensitivities, build healthy skin cells, and help skin retain moisture, according to Herrmann.
 "Niacinamide is a water-soluble form of vitamin B3 that's used in dermatology for everything from helping to prevent skin cancer to decreasing redness associated with inflammatory conditions like rosacea and acne," she explains.

 The benefits depend on the form of niacinamide you decide to add to your skincare regimen, explains Herrmann: "Orally, this very safe and well-tolerated vitamin has been shown to significantly decrease the incidence of both basal and squamous cell skin cancers by boosting DNA repair, finally giving us an option for skin cancer prevention beyond sunscreen and sun-protective clothing."

 "Topically, niacinamide helps clear acne, fade discoloration, and prevent aging and skin water loss," she explains.
 If your skincare concern is acne, niacinamide's anti-inflammatory and anti-sebum production properties are key.
 If you're looking to remedy discoloration, Herrmann says it helps prevent the transfer of pigment within the skin, which helps fade brown spots.
-And for anti-aging, some studies have shown it to be helpful in reducing fine lines and blotchy skin irregularities, she adds.
+And for anti-aging, some studies have shown it to be helpful in reducing fine lines and blotchy skin irregularities.

 Which Niacinamide Product Is Right for Me?